 Ph.D. students must successfully complete 90 semester hours of graduate study, 60 in course work plus 30 in dissertation research.
 They must pass sequences in microeconomic theory, macroeconomic theory, and quantitative methods, acquire a basic knowledge of the history of economic thought, and demonstrate competence in multivariate calculus.

 Two of the following specialized fields must be elected for study:

 - Labor and human resources

 The department, in rare cases, will approve one special area in economics or one cognate field outside of economics in place of one of the above areas of specialization.
 Students achieve Ph.D. candidacy by passing the written and oral qualifying examinations in economic theory and their two elective fields and by completing a dissertation outline approved by the department and the graduate division.

-For more information, please see the Ph.D.
-Graduate Handbook from the menu.
+For more information, please see the Economics Ph.D.
+Graduate Handbook (PDF).